 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 There are 140 known pests and pathogens that can be moved from place to place in firewood.
-We all have a responsibility to conserve our Hoosier forests, so the DNR has implemented a new firewood management rule that will be in place on all of our properties this year.
+We all have a responsibility to conserve our Hoosier forests, so the DNR has implemented a firewood management rule.

-You can bring firewood into a state park, reservoir, state forest or state fish and wildlife area if
+You can bring firewood into a state park, reservoir, state forest or state fish & wildlife area if

 We look forward to answering your questions about this new rule.
 You may email those questions to firewood@dnr.IN.gov.
 Thank you for doing your part to protect and conserve the forest resources on our DNR properties.